 Wetland 29 is a large Category III, PEM, multi-forked drainage way that carries overland flow in a westerly direction along Eid Road.
-The wetland consists mostly of wide grassy ditches that flow into defined narrow channels with upland trees just outside the wetland boundary.
+The wetland consists mostly of wide grassy ditches that flow into defined narrow channels.
 Predominant vegetation is reed canarygrass.

 A relatively large man-made pond exists near the upper portion of the tributary of the most southern fork, identified as AW (Artificial Wetland).
 This wetland scored over 50 percent for water quality functions.